AndyYanxunJiang/president-polls/README.md

-# president-polls
+# Forecasting the 2024 U.S Presidential Election Through Probit Regression Anaylsis and Bayesian Modelling

 ## Overview

-The 2024 U.S. presidential election is shaping up to be a highly competitive race, with polling data playing a crucial role in gauging public sentiment and forecasting the potential outcome.
-This paper aims to build a predictive model using a poll-of-polls approach, aggregating data from multiple pollsters to forecast the winner of the upcoming election.
+The 2024 Presidential Election is shaping up to be a highly competitive race between candidates Donald Trump and Kamala Harris.
+The purpose of this repo is to using linear models to forecast the outcome of this race and provides a comprehensive overview of the sampling methodologies pollsters such as New York Times and Siena College employs.

 ## File Structure